agnwinds/python/docs/sphinx/source/input/parameters/central_object/Boundary_layer/Boundary_layer.power_law_index.rst

 Boundary_layer.power_law_index
 ==============================
-The exponent 𝛼 in a power law SED applied to an AGN-style power law source for a non-AGN system. central source of the form $L_\nu=K\nu^\alpha$.
+The exponent $\alpha$ in a power law SED applied to an AGN-style power law source for a non-AGN system. central source of the form $L_\nu=K\nu^\alpha$.

 Type